 For student pilots and those of you beginning instrument rating training, you will want to either buy the print versions or download the free PDF versions of the FAA's handbooks.
 Which route you choose depends on if you prefer reading from a book or screen and if you want to pay $15-$30 for the books.
 Personally, I bought each book and I am glad that I did because it is much more convenient to flip through pages than try to find a certain topic by swiping on a tablet.
 You can also highlight books and take notes in them.
 For flight instructors, I would highly, highly recommend paper copies of each book so that you can reference them immediately while instructing and during your oral.

 For written knowledge tests (aka "written tests"), I found Gleim Knowledge Test Prep books below to be most helpful, and I used them to prepare for my Private, Instrument, Fundamentals of Instructing (FOI), and Flight Instructor Airplane (FIA) written tests.
 All Gleim books contain reprints of the FAA Testing Supplement, which will be provided for you at the testing center where you take your knowledge test.
-The Gleim Fundamentals of Instructing (FOI) Knowledge Test Prep book actually contains the entire Aviation Instructors Handbook within (which is why it appears to be so thick), so its essentially two books in one.
+The Gleim Fundamentals of Instructing (FOI) Knowledge Test Prep book actually contains the entire Aviation Instructors Handbook within (which is why it appears to be so thick), so it is essentially two books in one.

 For getting ready for the oral and checkride, I can't recommend the ASA Oral Exam Guides enough.
 I credit these books as my primary source of relevant information because they essentially cover everything that one needs to know in a single compact and very affordable book.
 They also have scenario questions at the back which I found to be very helpful with commercial pilot training, since there seems to be very few books that touch on commercial pilot content.